christianandredietrich/iOS-SDK/properties.md

 ### NXPropertyMinBufferRate

-The minumum ratio of prefetch buffer to resume filling buffer.
+The minimum ratio of prefetch buffer to resume filling buffer.
 If the ratio of filling buffer is less than this value, filling buffer will be resumed until buffer status meets the condition of `MAX_BUFFER_RATE` or `MAX_BUFFER_DURATION`.

 - Type: unsigned integer
 - Unit: percent